ibellinfantie/ocp-power-ansible-automation/README.md

 Use group_vars/bastion/ocp_vars.yml to set your redhat pull secret and version of the OCP you want to install.
 The bastion root ssh key is dynamically provisioned so you do not need to provide this.

-unfortunately, the pause module does not work when run from roles in an ansible collection.
+Unfortunately, the pause module does not work when run from roles in an ansible collection.
 Pausing for 120 seconds
 (ctrl+C then 'C' = continue early, ctrl+C then 'A' = abort)
 You will see some occurances of this to give time for processes to complete.
 You can allow these to expire or use it as a break point to ctrl+c from the play.
 Fix the problem and run the play again.